|

 While the world celebrates in June, Turkey still celebrates these two days together as they are a part of the same monumental event in history.

+This day is celebrated by memorials, displaying wreaths, and giving speeches throughout the country.
 You will also often see a van or such with a loudspeaker driving through the neighborhood declaring the day.

 A special feature of this holiday is that two children are selected to act as President and Prime Minister for the day.
 They are on TV and carry out official duties.